Street Medicine

 Operation Safety Net's Janice Kochik, a nurse practitioner (center), and Calla Kainaroi, an outreach specialist (left), and Kelsi Bockenhauer, a registered nurse, walk through a transitional camp for people experiencing homelessness on Jan.
 24, 2018, near the North Side.

-Born in Greensburg, Pennsylvania, Merriman graduated from the University of Pittsburgh at Greensburg in 2000 with a Bachelor of Arts degree in English Writing.
+Born in Greensburg, Pennsylvania, Merriman graduated from the University of Pittsburgh at Greensburg with a B.A. in English Writing.
 In 2009, the university awarded him its prestigious Alumnus of Distinction award.
+He is a founding member of Argo Collective, a group of photographers sharing diverse visions of America.
+He lives outside Pittsburgh with his wife, Stephanie Strasburg, a photojournalist with PublicSource.